Yoga Poses and Exercises to Help Ease Pain from Pubic Symphysis Dysfunction

 For this posture it’s best to have lots of cushions, bolsters and blankets.
 It might seem like a lot of trouble, but trust me, it’s definitely worth it.
 This is one of the most restorative poses out there, and the release for the low back is just awesome!
 Start by sitting on the heels with the knees slightly wider than the hips.
 If having the knees wide aggravates the SPD pain, then keep the knees together and rest the head forward on the seat of a chair or on a pile of bolsters as shown in the photo.

 Ahhh the resting pose.
-During pregnancy savasana is done in a side lying position as being flat on your back in not recommended.
+During pregnancy savasana is done in a side lying position as lying flat on your back is not recommended.
 Fold a blanket beneath you to provide extra cushioning.
-Place a foam block or folded blankets beneath your head (if you nose lines up with the center of your chest – your alignment is good).
+Place a foam block or folded blankets beneath your head (when your nose lines up with the center of your chest – your alignment is good).
 Finally place a folded blanket or foam block between your knees – so that the upper knee is in line horizontally with the top hip.
 It is entirely possible, that there will be some days especially later in the pregnancy, when this is the only posture that you are able do.
 That is just fine.
 Taking time out to rest and restore your energy is one of the best things you can do for you and your baby.

 Important Note : In addition to the yoga postures and exercises listed below, I also recommend you receive treatment from a physiotherapist, chiropractor and osteopath to deal with the misalignment and asymmetry of the joint.
 Find someone in your area who specializes in prenatal and postnatal work.

 Essential Oils : If you are open to other alternative therapies, there are two essentials oils are very helpful.
 The first is frankincense.
 Yes the one that the wise men gave to baby Jesus.
 Frankincense is extremely good for inflammation.
 The second is an oil blend made by DoTerra called Deep Blue which includes wintergreen, camphor, peppermint, blue tansy, blue chamomile, helichrysum and osmanthus, all of which have analgesic properties in the oils’ chemical constituents.
 These are synergistically combined to provide relief from inflammation and its associated pain.
 You can simply and safely rub these two oils where it hurts and it will make a big difference fast.
+If you are interested in incorporating high quality essential oils into your home wellness strategy, drop me a line at firstname.lastname@example.org and I would be happy to offer you a complimentary 20 minute wellness consultation.

 Other Helpful Tips for Daily Living…

 - Avoid moving your legs apart when you are lying down.
 When you are getting in and out of the car, bed or bathtub, take extra care to keep your knees together as much as possible.
-If you are lying down, pulling your knees up as far as you can stops your pelvis from moving and makes it easier to part your legs.
+If you are lying down, pulling your knees up as far as you can, stops your pelvis from moving and makes it easier to part your legs.
 If you are sitting, try arching your back and sticking your chest out before parting or moving your legs.

 - When you get dressed in the morning – make sure you sit down to put on your pants.